tympollack/n-cube/README.md

 ___
 ### Version History
+* 3.4.47
+ * Bug fix: Merging n-cubes with reference axes, need to handle both head to branch and branch to head.
+More tests added.
 * 3.4.46
  * Bug fix: Merging n-cubes with reference axes was not working correctly.
 The HEAD cube's reference axis was not getting updated with the updated reference version.
 Also, the 'sorted/not sorted' setting was not being auto-merged.
 * 3.4.45